Amusing Permutation Representations of Group Extensions: Introduction

 \section{Introduction}

+The purpose of this paper is to have some fun with the binary extensions of the dihedral and polyhedral groups.

+The study of finite groups is extremely gratifying to a mathematical novice who has an eye towards symmetry.
+Even though in the modern setting, we prefer to think of groups in abstracto, our perception is often facilitated when a given group is represented as a specific set of symmetries.
+For example, the dihedral groups are usually first introduced as the set of symmetries of a polygon before their abstract definition via, say, a group presentation is given.
+Braid groups (although they are not finite) and finite permutation groups are often conveniently represented via string diagrams.
+Group theory as a gateway to the study of other more advanced mathematics can both be approached from a visual or an algebraic point of view.
+Here the emphasis is upon the visual as well as the recreational.

+Our use of the word ``visual" is not meant to exclude sight-impaired mathematicians.
+More generally, ``visual'' can be replaced by ``tactile."
+Yet within this paper, diagrams are drawn to represent elements in specific groups.
+And the group multiplication between two group elements is achieved by the juxtaposition of their diagrams.
+The authors imagine that the same purposes can be achieved in a tactile realm.

-This paper contains amusing diagrammatic descriptions of extensions of finite groups.
-The examples considered in detail include binary extensions of dihedral and polyhedral groups.
-In general, we study these as subgroups of abelian extensions of alternating and symmetric groups.
-The permutation groups are represented via string diagrams that are the projections of geometric braids.
-The diagrammatic representations have analogues for arbitrary wreath products of finite groups, but we will limit the scope of the discussion except in a few cases for which injective homomorphisms into wreath products are given, Theorem~\ref{main}.
+A special case of the Krasner-Kaloujine Theorem (\cite{Evens:Coho}, page 47 contains a sketch of a proof), allows us to represent the elements of the finite subgroups of $\SU(2)=S^3$ by means of string diagrams that are projections of geometric braids.
+The diagrammatic representations have analogues for arbitrary semi-direct products of finite groups as we describe in Section~\ref{SS:perm} and specifically in Fig.~4, but the scope of the discussion will be limited towards more specific examples.

 In the human endeavor of spinning fibers to make thread, long fibers are combined and overlapped until isolated long filaments appear.
 Of course, each filament is manufactured as a conglomerate, and the conception of this conglomerate as a single entity is only metaphoric.
 Imagine, for example a sturdy nautical rope.
 It is thought of as filaments wound around a central core to form a bundle of filaments that are twisted further.
 In much the same way, we can see the groups that we present here as a bundle of permutations.
 Unfortunately words such as bundle, grouping, etc. have technical meanings in mathematics and within this paragraph we mean none of these things.